htcf/docs/docs/software/r/index.md

 !!!Warning
     **Most** R packages **DO NOT** need these environment variables, and they might actually *fail* to install properly if these variables are set.

-## Support

-!!!Reminder
-    Beyond basic R installation and R package installation, **the HTCF cannot handle R support requests.**

-    After installation, support requests for R software and packages should be directed to:

-    - Google
-    - Software support forums or mailing lists
-    - The software developers